liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/03-creating-managed-beans-to-use-services.markdown

 You may be wondering what a managed bean is and what it accomplishes in a JSF portlet.

 Managed beans are Java beans that are managed by the JSF framework.
-Therefore, managed beans are responsible for storing the state of a web page, and JSF *manages* these beans by creating and removing the bean object from the server.
+For example, *Model* managed beans are typically annotated with `@ViewScoped` and store stateful model data.
+EL expressions are used to bind declarative XHTML to model bean properties. *Backing* managed beans are typically annotated with `@RequestScoped` and are responsible for handling actions and listeners.
+JSF *manages* these beans by creating and removing the bean object from the server.
-Managed beans can also be associated with components used in a particular page displayed by a JSF portlet.
+You'll learn about these annotations and types later on.

 There are many Managed Bean types that you can use for a JSF portlet, but you'll learn about the most popular ones and create them for your guestbook portlet.